Creative Non-Fiction Submissions

 Alternately, for longer work queries, if Anna Doe is submitting a query for her novel Holy Crap, Birds!, she would use the subject line

-Please submit a synopsis of your work, plus the entire short work, or the first 10,000 words or so (about twenty pages) for longer work queries.
+Please submit the entire short work, or the first 10,000 words or so (about twenty pages) for longer work queries.
+If your work is longer than 10,000 words, please also submit a synopsis.
 We will accept the following formats: Microsoft Word (.doc, .docx), Open Document Format/LibreOffice/Calligra Words (.odt), Markdown, TeX of various flavors.
 We can also accept Google Docs, but would prefer a standalone file.

 If you are submitting to a call for submissions, please be sure to note the following in your submission email:

 - Whether or not you are submitting simultaneously to other markets

 - Whether or not your submission has already been published elsewhere